Home Photos Video FAQ Green Comps Neighborhood Contact

 Does the home still have knob and tube wiring?

 Very little, but some.
-All of the wiring to electrical outlets, and hard-wired appliances (e.g. range, oven, water heater, etc.) has been upgraded to modern/Romex wiring.
-All outlets are also grounded, with the exception of a single 2 prong outlet in the basement, which is switched along with the ceiling lights.
+All of the wiring to electrical outlets, and hard-wired appliances (e.g. range, oven, water heater, etc.) has been upgraded to more modern/Romex wiring.
+All outlets are also grounded, with the exception of a single ungrounded (but, GFCI) outlet in the basement, which is switched along with the ceiling lights.
 This kind of outlet is intended to be used with a floor lamp, which often has no grounding plug anyway.

 The upstairs and basement lighting have also been entirely upgraded to modern wiring, as those can be accessed via the attic, or unfinished basement spaces.
 The most difficult wiring to replace is the ceiling light branches on the middle level, since they are sandwiched between middle and upper floors.
 Of those, I would estimate about half may still have knob and tube wiring.
 That makes about 1/6th of all lighting on K&T. However, as there are more electrical outlets and appliances than light fixtures in the house, I would divide by more than 2 to get the total share of K&T in the house.
 My educated guess is 5% of the wiring being K&T, with a maximum of about 8%.
 Of note is that the home now has very efficient lighting (mostly LED, a few CFL), which means that less current is drawn by these light circuits than would have been originally, with incandescent lights.